the-middle/k8s-manifests-for-testing/README.md

 ```

 ---
+> You need to login to DockerHub to use scan feature `docker login`

 `make scan` scans your image for valnerabilities \
 `make update_deploy` scans your image and upgrades deployment.yml to your cluster \
 `make start` start Minikube cluster \